Installing Packages

 If you plan on using a GPU

-See the UFIT-RC provided tensorflow
+See the UFIT-RC provided pytorch

 installs for examples if needed.